Disputes And The Party Wall Act

 So.
 The bottom line is?

-There is no need to worry about the Party Wall Act.
+There is no need to worry about the Party Wall Act - it's one of the few pieces of legislation that very easy to keep on the right side of.
 In 99% of cases there won’t be a problem and by simply keeping your neighbour informed and keeping disruption to a minimum there will be no dispute.

 Even if there is, it is highly unlikely that your loft conversion will be halted by a complaint by a neighbour under the Party Wall Act.